Rank-one geometry and mixed complexes in representations of Cartan type Lie algebras on a torus: Irreducibility of Shen--Larsson modules over and

 \brmk The irreducibility for the Shen--Larsson modules over both $\mathcal{W}_N$ and $\mathcal{S}_N$ has been studied extensively over the last three decades (see \cite{R1,GZ,LZ,LGW,T1} and the references therein).
-In Theorem \ref{TW} and Theorem \ref{TS}, we took a uniform approach to recover these results, by adapting similar techniques that we have developed for $\mathcal{H}_N$, which makes our proofs much more compact and streamlined than the ones already existing in the literature. \ermk
+In Theorem \ref{TW} and Theorem \ref{TS}, we recover these results uniformly by adapting the quadratic criterion approach of rank-one operators that we have also used for $\mathcal{H}_N$, which makes our proofs much more compact and streamlined than the ones already existing in the literature. \ermk